 - Fixed-Online Quotes

 When you’re considering investing in a solar battery, your thoughts will turn at some point to how long it might last.
-A solar battery is rarely, if ever, a one-off purchase as it’s unlikely to last much longer than half the life expectancy of your solar panels.
+A solar battery is rarely, if ever, a one-off purchase as it’s unlikely to last much longer than half the life expectancy of your solar panels – meaning you’ll probably need at least two during your solar system’s life, if not more depending on the quality of the battery and type you opt for.

 Lifespan varies widely according to the solar battery’s type – usually from 5 to 15 years.
 This compares with the typical 25 to 30-year lifespan of solar panels.

-Modern solar batteries cost around £3,500 to £10,000, depending on the size required for your solar panel system.
-However, solar panel storage as part of a home solar system typically saves around £800 a year on energy costs.
+Modern solar batteries cost around £3,500 to £10,000, depending on the size required for your solar panel system and its specs.
+However, solar panel storage as part of a home solar system typically saves around £800 a year on energy costs, meaning they could potentially pay for themselves during their lifespan.

 Solar battery longevity is gradually increasing alongside advances in battery technology (including improvements in depth of discharge) and extended solar battery warranties.